POLAR-fhiR/fhir2tables-examples/docs/README.md

 ```

 ### Run your own Example
-1. Copy a example folder into the same path where the original example is
+1. Copy an example folder into the same path where the original example folder exists
-2. Open your copy of the file spec-example.R
+2. Open your copy of the file spec-example.R in a text editor
 3. Modify points 1 to 8 according to your requirements
 4. Start your copy of run-example.sh